 Ebola Virus Disease (EVD)

-within the US remains low, cases may be detected among travelers entering the
+US remains low, cases may be detected among travelers entering the country from

-country from affected areas.
-The Alexandria Health Department is working to
+affected areas.
+The Alexandria Health Department is working to ensure our

-ensure our community can respond safely, quickly, and efficiently to anyone who
+community can respond safely, quickly, and efficiently to anyone who may have

 Ebola is not transmitted through